PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-11 08:05:13
+Last updated: 2024-04-11 08:05:46
-Random Quote: If you love something, set it free.
-Unless it's a tiger. - Phil Dunphy
+Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a